jakobnissen/jakobnissen.github.io/posts/optimise.md

 Nowhere is this more effective than the creation of custom types with efficient memory layouts and methods specialized for your workloads.

 As a case study, consider InlineStrings' type `String31`.
-It is an `AbstractString` that can hold any `String` of 31 code units or fewer - but it has the same memory layout as a 32-bit integer, meaning it can be stored inline in arrays or in a single register.
+It is an `AbstractString` that can hold any `String` of 31 code units or fewer - but it has the memory layout of a 256-bit integer, meaning it can be stored inline in arrays or in a single SIMD register.
 When dealing with large arrays of strings that are known to be a fixed size (e.g. identifiers), choosing `String31` over `String` can make a massive performance difference.

 Some other good examples of efficient custom types are: